SimphiweNhlapo/SimphiweNhlapo/README.md

 Skills:  REACT / JS / HTML / CSS   / JAVA / PYTHON / C#

-- 🔭 I’m currently working on An AI Model
+- 🔭 I’m currently working on a Full Stack Web App and A mobile app
 - 🌱 I’m currently learning Amazon Web Services
 - 👯 I’m looking to collaborate on A e-commerce website
 - 🤔 I’m looking for help with TypeScript